keskinse/APM-Project/README.md

 * Navigate to the python file you want to run, i.e. time_series_replication.py in the replication folder
 * Type in terminal: python time_series_replication.py USE_CASE
-   * Replace USE_CASE with running, manufacturing or BPI (supported datasets)
+   * replace USE_CASE with running, manufacturing or BPI (supported datasets)
-   * Associated datasets can be found in the data folder
+   * associated datasets can be found in the data folder
    * BPI dataset is too large, which has to be downloaded here: https://data.4tu.nl/articles/_/12715853/1
+* Alternatively make use of a virtual environment with pipenv
+   * pipenv has to be installed via pip
+   * type in terminal: pipenv install
+   * then use: pipenv run python time_series_replication.py USE_CASE

 **Note:** Jupyter notebook is not suitable for this code.